minterpy-project/minterpy/joss/paper.md

 (softly) limits multi-index cardinality to $5 \times 10^4$ due to computational expense, while Chaospy struggles with tensor-product grids[^sparse].

-The results show Minterpy polynomials provide accurate function approximation with stability and convergence up to $10^{-14}$, outperforming competing tools.
+The results show Minterpy polynomials achieve highly accurate function approximation, with numerical stability and convergence reaching up to $10^{-14}$, outperforming competing tools.
+However, global polynomials are generally more expensive to evaluate than local piecewise polynomials or B-splines due to their lack of compact support---evaluating a global polynomial typically requires computing all terms in the expansion.
+Additionally, the evaluation cost depends on the size of the multi-index set (i.e., the number of basis functions), which grows with the spatial dimension $m$, the polynomial degree $n$, and the choice of $\ell_p$-norm used to define the index set.
+Unlike in local piecewise polynomials and tensorized B-splines, which often use lower-degree polynomials, the size of the set can become large for high-degree global polynomials.

 ## Operations on the Minterpy polynomials